 Obligations Imposed by the Fourth Directive

-The Fourth Directive's obligations, which were included into the French Monetary and Financial Code by an order dated December 1st, 2016, include:
+The Fourth Directive's obligations, which were included in the French Monetary and Financial Code by an order dated December 1st, 2016, include:

 - Risk assessment